 With third-party accounts, there is also a small chance that they can be shut down as the process is not fully authorized, businesses doing this have to be aware of that risk.
 You cannot transfer or merge an account with another one in terms of followers, they are linked solely to the initial account set up.

 Registering a business in Hong Kong

-Once an account name has been created in cannot be changed, account summaries can be updated but only once per month.
-Accounts cannot be attached or transferred to another account, WeChat have changed the rules on this a number of time but it is no longer allowed.
+Once an account name has been created it cannot be changed, account summaries can be updated but only once per month.
+Accounts cannot be attached or transferred to another account, WeChat has changed the rules on this a number of times but it is no longer allowed.